-The common way it is described is by telling the top man what to do...
+The common way it is described is to say "take two hands with your partner" and then telling the top man what to do...

-Something a messy move; it's likely that people forget whether they should be pushing or pulling, there's a strange reluctance to crash into each other and people often get out of time and the first couple cut and run for the bottom when they realise they are running out of music.
+Poussettes can be messy; people forget whether they should be pushing or pulling, people crash into each other, they can get out of time with the music and the first couple has cut and run for the bottom to get out the way.

 A Shetlands dance, supposedly from the Swedish Väva Vadmal, or the 'Norwegian Country Dance' (The fiddler's companion, quoting Traditional Dancing in Scotland, Flett and Flett, 1964).